 The Database Site is your web resource for database news, information, tips and guidance.
 Keep up-to-date on your favorite DBMS and more>.

 What is a database?
-I bet most folks reading this think they know the answer to that question.
-I'd also bet that many of you are wrong.
+I bet you think you know the answer to that question.
+But many of you are wrong.
 DB2 is not a database; neither are MySQL, Oracle or SQL Server.
-Each of these is a DBMS, or Database Management System.
-You can use DB2 (or Informix or SQL Server) to create a database, but DB2, in and of itself, is not a database. more>
+Each of these is a DBMS, or Database Management System. more>

 Today’s modern Database Management Systems are complex and constantly changing.
 And the IT professionals who must use and manage them must be always adapting and learning.

 Database management systems are taking on more functionality and being used in more situations than ever before.
 No longer do databases store only traditional simple structured data types like characters, numbers, and dates but also store more complex unstructured data types like audio, video, images, and compound documents.
 And databases are growing in size as a result.
 But this is not the only factor causing databases to grow in size.
 The business intelligence needs of today’s organizations have caused databases and data warehouses to grow large and out of control.

 Indeed, the demand for analytical processing of large amounts of data has given rise to a whole new meme - Big Data.
 And along with that are new methods of storing, accessing, and processing large volumes of constantly changing data.